Platform | Mac OS X 10.4.x and later (Tiger and Leopard) |

 So what so great about this you ask.
 If your computer is struggling to accommodate other tasks while your antivirus or backup utility or even Photoshop image processing is running, just plug in a USB 2.0 thumb drive to boost the memory and you can literally enjoy a performance boost instantly.

-, SuperFetch will lengthen your battery life too because your hard disk spin less frequently which translates to less power consumption.
+If you are using a laptop, SuperFetch will lengthen your battery life too because your hard disk spin less frequently which translates to less power consumption.

 As for me, the reason I upgraded my desktop RAM to 3GB recently is to take advantage of this feature.